jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/SoftwareEngineering/SoEnExercises.md

 ##### Expected Output
 Installed .NET Core SDK on your machine.
-Screenshot as a proof when you run dotnet --info.
+<br/>Screenshot as a proof when you run dotnet --info.

 #### E2 Create your first program with command line
 Open Command Prompt or Powershell (bash on Linux or MAC) and execute following code line by line.